PDBeurope/mmcif-gen/README.md

 ## Project Description

 The Investigations project is designed to facilitate the processing and analysis of data from various facilities, including PDBe, MAX IV, DLS and ESRF.
-The project provides a set of tools for managing and executing operations, importing data, and generating output in a standardized format.
+ The project provides a set of tools for managing and executing operations, importing data, and generating output in a mmCIF standardized format.

 ## Features